Better Call Saul: Return appearances from Breaking Bad cast members

 Before the second season, Gilligan confirmed that more Breaking Bad characters would appear on the spin-off, but remained vague on which ones were likely to be seen.
 By the next season, Gilligan said that the show had been on long enough that any reuse of Breaking Bad characters would require more than "just a cameo or an Alfred Hitchcock walkthrough", and that their appearances would need to be essential to the story.

 Breaking Bad lead actors Bryan Cranston and Aaron Paul regularly said throughout the series run that they would be open to reprising their respective roles as Walter White and Jesse Pinkman on Better Call Saul.
 However, both maintained that they would only appear if Gilligan found a sufficiently good reason to bring them on the show.
-Both would eventually appear in the final season.
+Both eventually appeared in the final season.
 Dean Norris, a Breaking Bad starring cast member who portrayed Hank Schrader, stated that he could not be part of Better Call Saul in the beginning due to his involvement in the CBS series Under the Dome.
 However, he was able to reprise his role as a guest star in the fifth season.
 Plans were initially made for Betsy Brandt to reprise her role as Hank's wife Marie Schrader in a cameo in the second season, but the writer's room objected, considering the idea to be distracting for audiences.
-Brandt would eventually reprise the role in the final season.
+Brandt eventually reprised the role in the final season.

 Other Breaking Bad cast members spoke of the potential of being on Better Call Saul.
 Before the series began, Anna Gunn mentioned a talk with Gilligan over possible guest appearances as Skyler White.
 Bill Burr was set to return as Patrick Kuby in the fifth season, but scheduling fell through due to him needing to attend to a personal matter.
-After the series ended, Gould mentioned his desire to bring back the remaining Breaking Bad characters for the finale, but he and the writing staff could not find a proper way to have them fit into the story.
+After the series ended, Gould mentioned his desire to bring back all of the remaining Breaking Bad characters for the finale, but he and the writing staff could not find a proper way to have them fit into the story.